Hollow Metal Door Nomenclature

 GLAZING:

-GLAZING (GLASS) BEAD:
+GLAZING BEAD:

 A removable formed metal section used to secure glazing or panel in a door or frame.
+Also referred to as Glass Bead.

-GLAZED (GLASS) LIGHT:
+GLAZED LIGHT:

 In a frame, the light is formed by the assembly of jamb, head, sill and mullion members into a rectangular or shaped opening.
 The light is equipped with factory installed glazing bead used to retain the glazing that is installed by the glazing contractor.
 In a door, the light is formed by providing a rectangular or shaped cutout in the door and equipping it with molding and removable bead to receive the glazing.

-GLAZING (GLASS) MOLDING:
+GLAZING MOLDING:

 The portion of the assembly retaining glazing materials or in-fill panels in a hollow metal door which contain the integral stop, and to which a glazing bead is attached.
 Also referred to as Glazing Stop.